knocklabs/docs/pages/send-notifications/delivering-notifications.md

 ## Overview

 When a workflow is executed, its [channel steps](/designing-workflows/channel-step) may produce zero or more messages for the workflow run's recipient.
-Each message is then sent to its channel's provider using Knock's resilient sending pipeline which handles any retry logic for you.
+Each message is then sent to its channel's provider using Knock's resilient sending pipeline which handles retries and logging for you.

-## Send retry logic
+## Retry logic

+### Send retries

-Our sending pipeline will handle retrying sending notifications to the underlying provider in the following cases:
+We will retry sending notifications to the underlying provider when:

-- There was an error contacting the provider (e.g. a network connection issue)
+- There is an error contacting the provider (e.g. a network connection issue)
-- The provider responded indicating there was retryable error (e.g. server overloaded, rate limit exceeded)
+- The provider responds with a retryable error (e.g. server overloaded, rate limit exceeded)
-- There was an error in our sending pipeline
+- There is a transient error in our sending pipeline

 We will retry delivery up to **8 times over a 30-minute window**, utilizing an exponential back-off strategy with jitter.

-In the event that a message-sending attempt is retried you will see the [message delivery status](/send-notifications/message-statuses#delivery-status) go from `undelivered` to `queued`.
+We will also change the [message delivery status](/send-notifications/message-statuses#delivery-status) and emit corresponding [message events](/send-notifications/message-statuses#message-events) during this delivery lifecycle.
+You can expect to see:

+- A `queued` status when the message has been enqueued for a delivery attempt.
+- A `delivery_attempted` status when Knock has attempted delivery but it failed.
+The delivery may or may not be retried.
+- An `undelivered` status when Knock has failed to deliver the message and will not retry (either retries have been exhausted or an unretryable error was encountered).

-## Delivery status retry logic
+### Delivery status retries

-For certain channel types and where it is supported by the provider, we also implement [delivery status checks](/send-notifications/message-statuses#delivery-status).
-We will retry a delivery status check in the following cases:
+For certain channel types and where it is supported by the provider, we will also implement [delivery status](/send-notifications/message-statuses#delivery-status) checks.
+In these cases, we poll the provider's API to try to confirm delivery.

+On success, we will update the message delivery status to `delivered`.
+We will retry a delivery status check when:

+- There is an error contacting the provider (e.g. a network connection issue)
-- The provider indicated the request is retryable (e.g. there's no delivery status being presented yet)
+- The provider indicates the request is retryable (e.g. there's no delivery status being presented yet)
-- There was an error contacting the provider (e.g. a network connection issue)
-- There was an error in our delivery status check pipeline
+- There is a transient error in the our delivery status check pipeline

 We will retry delivery status checks up to **10 times over a 30-minute window,** utilizing an exponential back-off strategy with jitter.